Read This First

 Prompt 2: How can we marginalize or effectively condemn the intentional binarizing of intrinsically gradient concepts in various domains of public discourse?

-The section works by contrast: Introduction as a load-bearing piece, Understanding the Problem of Binary Thinking as a pressure point, and Strategies to Marginalize Intentional Binarization as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Understanding the Problem of Binary Thinking as a pressure point and Strategies to Marginalize Intentional Binarization as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from Understanding the Problem of Binary Thinking.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Understanding the Problem of Binary Thinking distinct from Strategies to Marginalize Intentional Binarization.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Limit Understanding